Answered! Jump to accepted answer.

 When do you "blesser" instead of "faire du mal"

-This relates to:Faire mal à vs faire du mal à = to hurt someone -
+This question relates to:French lesson "Faire mal à vs faire du mal à = to hurt someone"

 Kwiziq language super star

 The verb 'blesser' is just another way of saying to hurt/to harm in French .
 Both 'blesser' and 'faire mal' can both used to describe physical and emotional hurt.

 Blesser has the advantage of having a noun - un blessé which would describe an injured person sometimes used with a number or a numerical expression to describe the casualties in an accident.

 e.g. Il y a un grand nombre de blessés sur les routes tous les ans .= There a large number of casualties on the roads every year.

 Se blesser = se faire mal = to hurt yourself

 Je me suis blessé(e) = je me suis fait mal = I hurt myself

 You can 'blesser quelqu'un' or 'faire (du) mal à quelqu'un'= which can be either physical or figurative hurt or harm.